CharlieMallon/milestoneThree/README.md

     #### Description:

-    The user will be prompted to review and prortise tasks.
+    The user will be prompted to review and prioritise tasks.
 The application will 'remind' the user of their energy goals if they put too much in their day.

     #### User Story 3